vmware-archive/node-examples/authenticate/README.md

 Finished
 ```
-The client log file will show a Java exception stack trace from server which shows
+The client log file shows a Java exception stack trace from the server which shows
 details of the failure.
-In this case that the authorization of the get operation
+In this case the authorization of the get operation,
-which is a DATA:READ of the "test" region and key "foo" failed as the "writer" user
+which is a DATA:READ of the "test" region and key "foo", failed as the user "writer"
 only has permissions to perform DATA:WRITE operations or puts.

 ```Java